MaatherW/WeatherDataAnalysis/README.md

 # Weather Data Analysis

-This project analyzes daily weather temperature.
-This dataset contains the daily weather data recorded in the capital location (based on lat, long values) of 194 countries in the world.
+This project undertakes an in-depth analysis of daily weather temperature data, leveraging advanced analytical tools such as Python and Tableau to derive valuable insights and draw conclusive findings through the creation of informative visualizations.

 The shared Noteable work book link can be accessed [here](https://app.noteable.io/f/b7b624e7-1593-4df3-b4c9-3a7cd1909c28).